Zaxeli/state_channel_xo/README.md

 When the game reaches its conclusion, there wil either be a draw or a victory.
 In either case, each player can present the final gamestate and the smart contract will release funds accordingly.

 In a victory, an additional confirmation is to be obtained from the other player.
-The protocol for a victory is as such:
+The protocol for a victory is as shown below.

 Note: Draw scenario is not implemented in current version, only victories.